 - BAQ Henna is good but Organic BAQ Henna is better.

-- Henna stains the hair but not the scalp, forehead or ears (unlike chemical dyes).
+- It stains the hair but not the scalp, forehead or ears (unlike chemical dyes).

 - Henna smooths your hair’s cuticle which is why it looks so shiny after a henna treatment.

-- Henna helps strengthen your hair follicles, resulting in less shedding.
+- It helps strengthen your hair follicles, resulting in less shedding.

-- Henna can be made to release dye faster by applying a hot liquid (water, tea, juice) of choice.
+- The dye release can occur faster by applying a hot liquid (water, tea, juice) of choice.

 - Frozen henna will keep for months and should be used immediately after thawing.

-It’s also recommended that henna be allowed to sit over night so that the dye component (lawsone) can release.
-I’ve also discovered that when I use henna from a crop containing a higher lawsone content (at least 2.3%), the dye begins to release in about an hour and can be applied directly to the hair.
+Also, some experts recommend that you allow henna to sit over night so that the dye component (lawsone) can release.
+When I use henna from a crop containing a higher lawsone content (at least 2.3%), the dye begins to release in about an hour.
+Then, you apply it directly to your hair.